ANIMAL HEALTH, WELFARE, AND THE FIVE DOMAINS

 Farmers, ranchers, and veterinarians focus on keeping animals healthy and comfortable in their environments.1

-The Five Domains2 integrate the physical and behavioral needs of animals to represent the current welfare state – an evolution of the Five Freedoms created in the 1960s1 to guide animal welfare evalution.
+The Five Domains2 integrate the physical and behavioral needs of animals to represent the current welfare state – an evolution of the Five Freedoms created in the 1960s1 to guide animal welfare evaluation.
 Combined with advances in vaccines, technology, and animal handling, animal health and well-being continuously improve.

 NUTRITION